Mirror Descent Under Generalized Smoothness: Mirror Descent Meets ℓ* -smoothness

 Next, we investigate the accelerated version of mirror descent.
 The acceleration scheme for smooth convex optimization originates from~\citet{nesterov1983method} and has numerous variants~\citep{allen2017linear,d2021acceleration}.
 In this paper, we study one of its simplest versions~\citep{lan2020first}:

 We present the following theoretical guarantee, which achieves the optimal $O(1/T^2)$ convergence rate of first-order methods~\citep{nesterov2018lectures}.

-\begin{thm} Under~\cref{ass:closed-f,ass:bound-domain,ass:sub-quadratic-ell}, define\footnote{Due to technical reasons, $L=\ell(4G)$ needs to be slightly larger than the one used in mirror descent.
+\begin{theorem} Under~\cref{ass:closed-f,ass:sub-quadratic-ell}, define\footnote{Due to technical reasons, $L=\ell(4G)$ needs to be slightly larger than the one used in mirror descent.
 This adjustment affects only accelerated mirror descent; other algorithms still use \(L = \ell(2G)\).}

 Then the convergence rate of~\eqref{eq:accelerated-mirror-descent} is given by